 Industrial Samara is the gateway to the Volga region and a bustling hive of activity, a far cry from its early days as a military outpost.
-Undoubtably the major draw to the city is the spectacular Volga river, a life-force for the locals in terms of trade, business and leisure.
-Equally impressive is the city’s historical importance in Russia’s space aviation endeavours and as home to the Soviet libation.
-From Breweries to beaches, from rockets to hideouts, uncover the best Samara has to offer with our top picks.
+From Breweries to beaches, from rockets to hideouts, read Culture Trip’s guide about what to do in Samara.

 Swim in the Volga at Samara Beach